Transak/transak-sdk/README.md

 Refer here for the full list of [customisation options](https://docs.transak.com/docs/query-parameters)

-For in-depth instructions on integrating Transak, view [our complete documentation.](https://docs.transak.com)
+For in-depth instructions on integrating Transak, view [our complete documentation.](https://docs.transak.com/docs/integration-options)

+## Migration Guide for v2

+[This guide](https://github.com/Transak/transak-sdk/wiki/Migration-Guide-for-v2) will help you to upgrade to v2 successfully!